 Biology is the study of life.
 In the classroom we learn what is already known, how it became known, and why it is relevant to us and our career path.
 But real biology is practiced rather than learned.
 This is why almost all of our biology courses at Andrews are accompanied by a lab in which the student can apply the things he or she has learned to real discovery.
 And this is why we actively encourage each student to get involved in research and discover something new outside of the classroom and in the real biological world.

 Each of our faculty is actively engaged in biological discovery.
-The specialties of biology that are represented are wide-ranging, encompassing everything from molecular biology to physiology and ecology - see below.
+The specialties of biology that are represented here are wide-ranging, encompassing everything from molecular biology to physiology and ecology.
 There is something for everyone to get involved in!

 Molecular and Cellular Biology

 Peter Lyons, cellular and molecular biology